 Moreover, Altria’s latest cash and near-cash assets alone can settle the debt payments due in the next 3 years starting in 2023.

 However, investors should keep an eye on Altria’s growing negative equity, driven primarily by cash dividends paid, share buybacks, and negative earnings.

 Do you know how far can Altria’s negative equity keep on going?

 References and Credits

-1. All financial figures in the charts in this article were obtained and referenced from Altria’s quarterly and annual filings available in Altria’s SEC Filings.
+1. All financial figures in this article were obtained and referenced from Altria’s SEC filings, earnings reports, financial statements, etc, which are available in Altria’s SEC Filings.

 References and examples such as tables, charts, and diagrams are constantly reviewed to avoid errors, but we cannot warrant the full correctness of all content.

 The content in this article is for informational purposes only and is neither a recommendation nor a piece of financial advice to purchase a stock.